When a tooth becomes infected as a result of bacterial invasion, there can be pus accumulation in the mouth. This is called an abscess.

 - Loss of appetite

-Symptoms of C. difficile infection to look out for are watery diarrhea (up to 15 times that may contain blood or pus), loss of appetite, fever, abdominal pain, and nausea.
+Symptoms of C. difficile infection to look out for are watery diarrhea, loss of appetite, fever, abdominal pain, and nausea.

 A tooth infection may or may not require antibiotics depending on the severity and your dentist’s recommendation.
 If clindamycin is prescribed, ensure that you take the full dose as required so as to prevent the infection from coming back.